-- Having regular health care checks with your GP, if you have a long term condition like diabetes or thyroid problems, is important to keep these conditions well managed.
+- Have regular health care checks with your GP.
+If you have a long-term condition like diabetes or thyroid problems, it’s important to keep it well managed.

-- If you are prescribed medication make sure you understand what it is for, you are compliant with the dosage and that you have regular reviews with your GP.
+- If you’re prescribed medication make sure you understand what it’s for, that you take the right dose, and that you have regular reviews with your GP.

-- If your weight has changed over the years seek support with your diet and monitoring of weight loss to ensure you are eating healthily and the weight loss is maintained.
+- If your weight has changed over the years seek support with your diet and monitoring of weight loss to make sure you’re eating healthily and the weight loss is maintained.

-- Keeping physically fit is very important, so taking regular exercise like walking, swimming and group activity like tennis and fitness classes.
+- Keeping physically fit is very important, so take regular exercise like walking and swimming and do group activities like tennis and fitness classes.

-- Making sure you keep socially active is important, so that you are talking to people in a group situation as well as one to one.
+- Making sure you keep socially active is vital too, so you’re talking to people in group situations as well as one to one.

 - Hobbies like art, woodwork, needlework, knitting, puzzles and listening to music help stimulate different areas of the brain and help with attention and concentration.

-- These medications can delay worsening of memory, thinking, language and thought processes for six – 12 months although there is now some evidence showing that they can benefit a person for much longer.
+These medications can delay worsening of memory, thinking, language and thought processes for 6-12 months, although there is now some evidence showing they can benefit a person for much longer.
 They support the communication between the nerve cells in the brain by stimulating the production of acetylcholine.

-- Memantine can also be prescribed in the moderate to severe stage of Alzheimer’s disease alongside one of the above medications.
+Memantine can also be prescribed in the moderate to severe stage of Alzheimer’s disease alongside one of the above medications.
 This medication blocks the effects of excess glutamate in the brain.
-Memantine can assist memory, reasoning, language and attention.
+Memantine can help with memory, reasoning, language and attention.

-- You may also like to think about things you would really like to do, people you would like to meet, holidays you would like to plan.
+You may also like to think about things you would really like to do, people you would like to meet and holidays you would like to plan.
 Having some plans in place helps with a positive outlook on the future and opens up conversations with people who care about you and would like to support you.

-- Gaining some financial advice as soon as you can will help you get your finances in order and make sure your finances are protected.
+Getting some financial advice as soon as you can will help you get your finances in order and make sure you’re protected.
 A Lasting Power of Attorney is an important safeguard for you and anybody who is helping you with your finances.
-It is best to get support from a solicitor or an organisation like Age UK to help you with this.
+It’s best to get support from a solicitor or an organisation like Age UK with this.

-- Financial support is available to you regardless of you financial status.
-You can claim for Attendance Allowance (which is non-means tested) if you are over 65 years or Personal Independence Payment if you are under 65 years.
+Financial support is available to you regardless of your financial status.
+You can claim Attendance Allowance (which is non-means tested) if you’re over 65 or Personal Independence Payment if you’re under 65.
 If you live with another person you can also claim a 25% council tax reduction from your local authority.

-- There are a variety of housing options to choose from.
-If you are renting you can get support from you local authority housing department.
-There are also choices of housing in the assisted living and sheltered housing options.
+There are a variety of housing options to choose from.
+If you’re renting you can get support from your local authority housing department.
+There are also assisted living and sheltered housing options.

 If you suspect you have Alzheimer’s disease, make an appointment with a GP so they can ask you questions about your concerns, and perform a physical examination to rule out any other potentially treatable conditions that could give similar symptoms e.g. infections, side effects of medication.